illusori/space-engineers-zi-bar-charts/README.md

 :---: | :---: | :---
 create | "chart title" "chart units" | Creates or updates a chart to have the given title and units. add | "chart title" value | Creates a new datapoint in the series and advances the chart by one step.
 Values will be converted to doubles.

+## Future plans

+Sticking a list of future plans in a README is a sure-fire way of ensuring they never get done, but nevertheless:

+* Spreading the load of writing charts across multiple updates rather than all charts in one batch.
+Somewhat complicated by the fact that charts can share displays and a refresh for each chart on a display is required when any one is written.
+* Rewriting to use sprites instead of text.
+The "new" sprites stuff in LCDs looks awesome, and compositing sprites should be a lot faster than piecemeal stringbuilding since it gets rid of stupid loops within loops within loops and pushes the work out to the graphics engine.

 ## Contributing: